The mythical C and C++ replacements

 Immediately this deterministic 60hz rule (with several important tasks needing to be able to finish even faster than that to fit in the envelope) rules out garbage collected languages.
 (Edit: modern me disagrees.)
 Cantrill also doesn't like GC so much for some systems programming since sometimes you just need full control of the runtime behavior and the GC can get in the way.

-This post is very ignorant, if any fans of languages listed below wish to correct me in the comments, or just gush over one of the languages and how it has certain features you love that make you want to use it over ever using C/C++ again, please go ahead.
+This post of mine is very ignorant, if any fans of languages listed below wish to correct me in the comments, or just gush over one of the languages and how it has certain features you love that make you want to use it over ever using C/C++ again, please go ahead.
 Also if there's a language I'm not aware of that you think has a chance to unseat the champs in the domains of systems and game programming I'd be interested in looking at it a bit.

 Nim